aratare-jp/shinsetsu/README.md

 through the alphabetically labeled shelves (tags) within the section.
 - Secret sections in a library are cool, and so are protected tabs.
 You can assign passwords to tabs to protect sensitive data, such as work-related documentations.
+- Saved sessions allow you to open a certain set of tabs easily.
+And yes: it can also be password-protected.
 - Cross-browser synchronisation so no longer do you need to maintain separate accounts for different browsers.
 Add a bookmark in Firefox and access it in Chrome with ease.
 - And many more...

 My goal, as stated, is to be able to use Shinsetsu to make actual good use of bookmarks.
 And I hope it will be able to bring joy to you as well.

+# FAQ
+## Is it free?
+Yes.

+## Will it be free _forever_?
+I can guarantee the core functionality will **_always_** be free.
+If I happen to build some additional life-enhancing features in the future, then I'll make the decision then.

+## Is it safe?
+Yes.
+In addition to be password-protected, all the data is saved on your _own_ server.
+What's yours remain yours.

+## How easy is it to setup?
+Currently the project is in development so I can't tell you much _yet_.
+But I'm striving to make it as easy as possible.

+## Will it be cross-platform?
+Currently bookmarks are mostly used in browser environment, so probably not for the foreseeable future.
+Once the browser plugin is mature enough then _maybe_ I'll reconsider.

 ## Contribution